santhosh3/Technical-Communication/Grit and Growth Mindset.md

 ## 3. Understanding Internal Locus of Control

 ### What is the Internal Locus of Control?
 What is the key point in the video?
-- The Internal Locus of Control is what drives you to do the task, it is the ability to ask yourself why I'm not doing this. why can't I do this? and you roll up your sleeves and do the work.
+- The Internal Locus of Control is what drives you to do the task, it is the ability to ask yourself why I'm not doing this. why can't I do this? and you roll up your selfes and do the work.
 It is the factors that led you to ignore excuses and start looking for reasons to complete the task.
 It is the state where you are self-motivated.
+It is one of the key factor and it will make us more to dont fall on demotivation.

 - This video highlighted many points to remember, such one should always be positive, should always remain self-motivated, look for reasons to do the task never look for excuses.
 The lesson this video taught us is that be a doer, not an excuse maker and the barrier between you and your success is not external it is emotional.